 Post-War Blues and R&B 78s - particularly USA original issues.

 1897-1920 Music Hall 78s and Cylinders (but not loads of Billy Williams, Harry Lauder and Florrie Forde), Vaudeville and Original Cast Theatre Records.
 Single-sided 7” and 10” Berliners, Nicoles and Gramophone & Typewriter Co.
 78s of this material are particularly wanted.

 Ethnic African, Caribbean and Jewish 78s, particularly 1920s/30s Caribbean records, Klezmer bands, Jewish comedy, sub-Saharan African, Township Jive and other ethnic dance music.

-Early Records - 5", 7" and 10" Berliners, and all other pre-1902 labels such as Zon-O-Phone, pre-dog Gramophone & Typewriter Co., Monarch and pre-dog Victor records.
+Early Records - 5", 7" and 10" Berliner Records, and all other pre-1902 labels such as Zon-O-Phone, Nicole, pre-dog Gramophone & Typewriter Co., Monarch and pre-dog Victor records.

 Rare and Unusual Record Labels - Advertising and Promotional Records, Test Pressings, Odd Sizes, Spoken Word by Historic Personalities, Picture Discs etc.

 Phonograph Cylinders - in particular Music Hall, Musical Comedy, Ragtime, Jazz and Opera.